relatio-nlp/relatio/README.md

 ## What can this package do?

-1. Identify Agent-Verb-Patient (AVP) or Subject-Verb-Object (SVO) triplets in the text (e.g., (Taxes, kill, jobs)).
+1. Identify Agent-Verb-Patient (AVP) / Subject-Verb-Object (SVO) triplets in the text.

+For example: "Taxes kill jobs and hinder innovation." ==> [('taxes', 'kill', 'jobs'), ('taxes','hinder','innovation')]

     - AVPs are obtained via Semantic Role Labeling.
     - SVOs are obtained via Dependency Parsing.

-2. Group resulting agents and patients into interpretable entities.
+2. Group resulting agents and patients into interpretable entities in two ways:

-    - Supervised classification of entities (if you know you are looking for).
-Simply provide a list of entities and `relatio` will filter the triplets for you (e.g., 'Barack Obama', 'government').
+    - Supervised classification of entities.
+Simply provide a list of entities and we will filter the triplets for you (e.g., ['Barack Obama', 'government', ...]).
-    - Unsupervised classification via clustering of entities (if you don't know what you're looking for). `relatio` will represent agents and patients as text embeddings and cluster them via KMeans or HDBSCAN.
-The optimal number of topics can be data-driven.
+    - Unsupervised classification via clustering of entities.
+We represent agents and patients as text embeddings and cluster them via KMeans or HDBSCAN.
+The optimal number of topics is data-driven.

-3. Visualize clustering and results.
+3. Visualize clusters and resulting narratives.

 We currently support French and English out-of-the-box.
-You can also provide `relatio` a custom SVO-extraction function for any language supported by SpaCy.
+You can also provide us with a custom SVO-extraction function for any language supported by spaCy.

 ## Installation